HMO mortgages for UK landlords

 If unsure, check with your local council.

-The UK government's website offer a postcode based search in order to identify which council issues licences for your property, and where you can access further information regarding HMO's and their licensing:
+The UK government's website offers a postcode-based search in order to identify which council issues

 - Apply for an HMO Licence in England or Wales